GG666/Lecture/Chapter2 (C++_Class).md

 ### class member

 #### Member variables
 Also called data members.
 Data members can be viewed as the attributes or properties of an object.

 #### Member functions
-Member functions also called as behaviors or methods.
+Member functions are also called behaviors or methods.

 ### Public and Private member

-Private: Private member can only access by the member function of the class.
+Private: Private members can only access by the member function of the class.

-Public: can be accessed by members of its class as well as members of any other class and non-member functions, including main function.
+Public: can be accessed by members of its class as well as members of any other class and non-member functions, including the main function.

 ```C++
 #include<iostream>